dojo/docs/dijit/form/CurrencyTextBox.rst

 :Version: 1.0
 :Author: CraigRiecke

-CurrencyTextBox widgets inherit all the attributes and behaviors of the `NumberTextBox <dijit/form/NumberTextBox>`_ widget but is specialized for input monetary values, much like the currency type in spreadsheet programs.
+CurrencyTextBox widgets inherit all the attributes and behaviors of the `NumberTextBox <dijit/form/NumberTextBox>`_ widget but are specialized for input monetary values, much like the currency type in spreadsheet programs.

 The ``value`` attribute is a native JavaScript floating point number.
 This means that you can easily build CurrencyTextBox widgets for a wide range of currencies without having to set a different value for each currency format.